 A comprehensive data map can prove an inavaluable tool in helping you manage your data privacy, but what exactly is a data map and why do you need one?
 Relentless Data Privacy.

-As we approach the one-year anniversary of its arrival, most businesses have a fairly good grip on what GDPR means for them.
+With the GDPR being in force for over a year now most businesses have a fairly good grip on what GDPR means for them.

 They’re well aware of the need for a lawful basis to collect and process data.
 They understand all the benefits of hiring a Data Protection Officer (DPO), and whether or not they’re legally obligated to appoint one.
 They’re also well aware of their responsibilities with regards to international data transfers and for International organisations offering services and monitoring EU data subjects the need to appoint an EU Representative.